-Ozone hole on the mend as messenger dies
+Ozone hole on the mend as messenger dies9th January 2023

 USA/NAIROBI: A day after the original satellite that provided data for the Montreal Protocol Agreement finally expired, the UN has announced that the Antarctic ozone hole will heal by 2066.